SCons/scons/README.rst

 Microsoft Store app; bundled by a third party such as Chocolatey;
 as an installation option in Visual Studio), and then whether you do a plain install or a user install with `pip`.
-You need to figure out this directory and make sure it's added to the enviroment variable PATH.
+You need to figure out this directory and make sure it's added to the environment variable PATH.
 Some possibilities::

     C:\Python39\Scripts\